PamPamPanda22/Keylogger-Project/README.md

 Requirements
   - Install Python
-  - Download the pynput library using the command <pip install pynput> in your terminal
+  - Download the pynput library using the command "pip install pynput" in your terminal